Tips for gathering evidence for your HITRUST CSF validated assessment

 For other types of evidence — such as reports, graphs or spreadsheets — ensure there are dates on these documents.
 The date might be a “creation” or “last revised” notation.
 Also, with the date identifier, ensure they are within the testing period or the specific parameters of the HITRUST requirements for evidence.
 For example, if the requirement states you’re required to review system accounts every 60 days, the evidence you provide should show a report of this review within 60 days, not a date outside of that range (i.e., from two years ago).

-Interviews with your HITRUST external assessor: During these interviews, be sure to take good notes on what the assessor will look for on each requirement.
+Interviews with your HITRUST external assessor: During these interviews, be sure to take good notes on what the assessor will look for on each requirement statement.
 Be sure to associate the information to the specific requirement rather than just taking general notes (this would be a good place to use a crosswalk or the MyCSF comment field as mentioned above).

 If a talking point or request is not clear, ask as many questions as necessary.
 It’s much easier to answer these questions during a live discussion than over emails or messages through MyCSF.

 Also, make sure to have the right subject matter experts on the call to ensure there is coverage of requirement owners for the entire scope.
+This collaborative approach is essential for a successful HITRUST audit.

 If your assessor provides evidence request lists, ensure you understand the requests.
 Ask clarifying questions as needed.
+This process is part of the Check-in Process and helps maintain the integrity of the assessment.

 With scoring, ultimately, your external assessor will be reviewing your scores and evaluating them with the evidence you provide, and if they have to send a lot of them back to you because they do not appear accurate, it will increase the time and level of effort for the assessment.
 This could end up costing you more money for the extra effort of your assessors.
 Being realistic in your scoring can actually deliver savings.